 At the beginning of the book, we meet Emira Tucker having fun at a birthday celebration for one of her close friends.
 She has had a few drinks when she gets a call from Alix.
 It’s a babysitting emergency because some kids threw eggs at Alix’s house and broke a window.

 We later find out what motivated this incident.
-Alix’s husband, Peter, upon seeing two extravagant invitations to prom had made a sexist/racist remark.
-He hadn’t commented on the white teens, but after seeing an invitation by a black boy, he’d expressed his hope that the black boy’s date had asked her father before saying yes to the invitation.
+Alix’s husband, Peter, upon seeing two extravagant invitations to prom, made a sexist/racist remark.
+He hadn’t commented on the white teens, but after seeing an invitation from a black boy, he’d expressed his hope that the black boy’s date had asked her father before saying yes to the invitation.

 Late Night Babysitting

 After calculating what she would get paid for the late-night babysitting, double-time along with cab fees, Emira went to the Chamberlain house with her friend Zara.
 The baby, Catherine, stayed home while Emira took the almost three years old, Briar, to Market Depot, the nearby grocery store.
 Alix wanted to get Briar out of the house when the police came, and Briar’s fascination at the time was nuts (and smelling tea bags).